dodng/fast_ring_queue/README.md

 ###2.2.
 Element space can be reused

 ###2.3.
-Provides an efficient mechanism for multithreaded data communication.
+Provides an efficient mechanism for multithread data transfer.

 ##3.
 Ring queue of work scenes